woman walking alone city

 (Source: unwto.org)

-How Do You Plan a Solo Trip?
+Okay, So How Do You Even Plan This Thing?

 What Are the Best Destinations for Solo Travelers?